 Step 1.
 Get miles for your airlines tickets

 The first thing they needed were airline miles, and lots of them quickly.
 My mom already has some miles and points in various programs, but she is pretty protective of them as they have been earmarked for various future trips.
 This means they both needed “fresh points”.
-As luck would have it, this lined up with when there was a temporary 75,000 mile sign-up bonus on the Amex Business Gold Rewards Card.
-Including the points from meeting the spending requirement, this got them both to 80,000 Membership Reward points in a hurry.
+As luck would have it, this lined up with when there was a sign-up bonus on the The Business Gold Rewards Card from American Express OPEN.
+Including the points from meeting the spending requirement, this got them both Membership Reward points in a hurry.
 I wanted to get them to Europe and back in business class, avoid fuel surcharges, and be able to work in both a stopover (several days or more in a city “along the way”) and open jaw (arriving/departing from different cities).

 Step 2.
 Get your mom and aunt to nail down their plans